IBM/cloud-pak/repo/case/ibm-ucdr-case/README.md

 7. Create a UcdRelay Custom Resource yaml file that contains the properties and values from your savedUcdRelay-cr.yaml file.
 Be sure that the confVolume.existingClaimName field is set to the Persistent Volume Claims for the new conf Persistent Volumes.

-8. If the UCD Relay operator is not already installed in the OCP cluster, install it as described in [Installing UrbanCode Deploy relay operator](#Installing-UrbanCode-Deploy-relay-operator).
+8. If the DevOps Deploy Relay operator is not already installed in the OCP cluster, install it as described in [Installing DevOps Deploy relay operator](#Installing-DevOps-Deploy-relay-operator).

-9. To create the restored UCD relay instance, see [To install UcdRelay operand](#To-install-UcdRelay-operand).
+9. To create the restored DevOps Deploy relay instance, see [To install UcdRelay operand](#To-install-UcdRelay-operand).

 ## Mirroring images to a private container registry

-If your cluster is not connected to the internet, you can install the UrbanCode Deploy relay in your cluster via connected or disconnected mirroring.
+If your cluster is not connected to the internet, you can install the DevOps Deploy relay in your cluster via connected or disconnected mirroring.

 If you have a host that can access both the internet and your mirror registry, but not your cluster nodes, you can directly mirror the content from that machine.
 This process is referred to as **connected mirroring**.
 If you have no such host, you must mirror the images to a file system and then bring that host or removable media into your restricted environment.
 This process is referred to as **disconnected mirroring**.